elibarrow/BAE305-SP24-Lab2/README.md

 Keep R5 disconnected from the circuit and setup the DMM in parallel with resistors to measure the voltage drop across R1(4.7 kΩ), R2 (6.8 kΩ), R3 (15 kΩ), and R4 (220 kΩ).
 Record the results.

-Finally answer the discussion questions associated with the lab.
+Finally, answer the discussion questions associated with the lab.

 ## Lab Assignment Specific Items ##